 Stuffed Cabbage rolls have an unpretentious appeal.
-They are simple food, with basic ingredients but the end result is something special.
+They are simple food with basic ingredients.
+And the end result is something special.

 Stuffed Cabbage Rolls were a favorite around my childhood house.
 Growing up, my Mother often made them, as so many women did, trying to stretch the family budget.
 The family recipe I’m sharing with you is one of my Mother’s specialties.